 Prior to its development, Columbia Heights was mostly farmland.
 Columbia Heights was the original home to Columbian College, which is better known today as George Washington University.
 The community experienced suburban growth after the Civil War, when horse-drawn streetcars began ferrying residents to and from downtown DC.

 Local Real Estate

 Columbia Heights is one of the most architecturally diverse neighborhoods in the city.
 The architectural legacy is carried on by historic row houses mixed with high-rise condominiums and apartments.
 It is also home to many impressive early 19th-century structures with architectural flourishes such as turrets and stained glass.

 Columbia Heights residents are walking distance from Meridian Hill Park, a tiered European-style park with terrazzo walls, fountains, statues, and a Sunday afternoon drum circle.
 The newly-established Columbia Heights Heritage Trail offers a walking tour that guides visitors past historic sites in the neighborhood.
 A farmers market takes place every Saturday near the Metro stop.

-Grab a Counter Culture coffee at the Coupe, a cafe, coffee house, and bar with a French-American vibe.
-Start your evening at Meridian Pint, with its 25 American craft beers on tap and dozens by the bottle (added bonus – neighbors in 20010 receive special deals on Sunday evenings!).
+Grab a Counter Culture coffee at The Coupe, a cafe, coffee house, and bar with a French-American vibe.
+Start your evening at Raven Grill, a long running dive bar filled with neighborhood locals.
 Make sure to check out Thip Khao, one of the DC area’s only options for Laotian cuisine.